CogSciUOS/StudDP/README.rst

 .. code:: sh

-    StudDP.py
+    studdp

 To get information about options, use:

 .. code:: sh

-    StudDP.py -h

-        Usage: StudDP.py [options]
+    Usage: studdp [options]

     Options:
     -h, --help       show this help message and exit -c, --config     change course selection
-          -v, --verbose    print log to stdout
+    -s, --stop       stop the daemon process
-          -d, --daemonize  start as daemon
+    -d, --daemonize  start as daemon.
+Use studdp -s to stop daemon.
-          -w, --windows    remove characters that are forbidden in windows paths -u, --update     update files when they are updated on StudIP -p, --password   force password update
+    -f, --force      overwrite local changes
+    --password       change the password entry in the keyring

 When running it for the first time, it should prompt you for your StudIP password.
 It will then be stored in your login keyring.
-You therefore have to have a keyring installed.

-You will then see a ncurses interface which allows you to select the courses to download:
+This of course requires a keyring like the gnome keyring installed.
+If you prefer your password saved in cleartext in some config file, you can set use_keyring to false in the config and provide your password there.

+Select courses
+___

+By default studdp will download all courses you are subscribed to to the folder defined in base_path.
+You can limit this selection using studdp -c which will bring up a ncurses interface to configure your course selection.

 .. figure:: https://cdn.rawgit.com/shoeffner/StudDP/develop/screenshots/courses.png
    :alt:

-You can later use the -p and -c options to reconfigure your password and courses respectively.
+You can later use the --password and -c options to reconfigure your password and courses respectively.

 Running as a daemon